Empirical Design in Reinforcement Learning: Observational experiments

 \subsection{Experiment two: characterizing variations in performance}

 Our first result was demonstrative in nature, however, most of the time we are interested in results that capture the reliability of our algorithms.
 Why would our algorithms perform differently if we ran them more than once?
 There are two primary sources of variation across agents produced by an algorithm; think \emph{nature versus nurture}.
 The first source of variation we encounter occurs when we initialize a particular agent.
-Often, our function approximators---particularly neural networks---are randomly initialized causing differences from other similarly constructed agents even before data is observed.
-The second source of variation comes from the data---the stochasticity in the environment---that is, what particular stream of data the agent observes throughout its life.
+Often, our function approximators---particularly neural networks---are randomly initialized, causing differences between agents even before data is observed.
+The second source of variation comes from differences in the stream of data that a particular agent observes throughout its life (e.g., due to stochasticity in the environment or differences in actions selected by different agents).

-In Figure~\ref{fig:all_runs_maze} we plot the best and worst performance of the ESARSA agent in the Simple Maze problem, highlighting a large variation in performance.
-The right hand side Figure~\ref{fig:raw_rat_data} shows data from an animal learning experiment: 10 different rats running a maze on 10 different days.\footnote{ It is common to exclude the data from poorly performing animals (after several retries).
+In Figure~\ref{fig:all_runs_maze} we plot the best and worst performance of the E-Sarsa agent in the Simple Maze environment, highlighting a large variation in performance.
+The right side Figure~\ref{fig:raw_rat_data} shows data from a real animal learning experiment: 10 different rats running a water maze on 10 different days.\footnote{ It is common to exclude the data from poorly performing animals (after several retries).
 This practice has been adopted because scientists have identified genes that cause poor performance on particular tasks \cite{vorhees2006morris}.
-In RL, we have no such prior knowledge which easily justifies removing data; dropping outliers should be done with caution. } It is interesting how much variation we see in the rat data.
+In reinforcement learning, we have no such prior knowledge which easily justifies removing data; dropping outliers should be done with caution. } It is interesting how much variation we see in the rat data.
 It should not be too surprising to us that learning agents, even using the same algorithm (same species), could exhibit quite a bit of variability.